Welcome to Rosemont College Chapel of the Immaculate Conception

 We are very excited to be resuming the Sunday Mass on campus this semester!
 In order to ensure our shared prayer and worship is vibrant, faithful, and inclusive while still taking extra-care to protect our Rosemont community and visiting presiders, we have outlined below the simple and effective practices in place until further notice.

-Campus Ministry is also excited to gather together for prayer or music or quiet reflection throughout the semester.
-Follow us on social media for updates on these services and for links to join in remotely.
-These times are also welcome to people of all faiths, and YOUR Campus Ministry is always eager to hear from you what would help nourish your faith and your spirit, so please contact us any time with input or suggestions.
-We are planning to host such services on the following Sundays in the fall:
+Campus Ministry still invites you to prayer and reflection every single Sunday, however!
+Scripture and Song, a time of prayer, music and sharing takes place throughout the semester on the remaining Sundays.
+These services are held at 4 p.m. in the Chapel of the Immaculate Conception and via the Campus Ministry Virtual Office.
+Follow us on social media for updates.
+These events are also welcome to people of all faiths, and since your Campus Ministry is always eager to hear from you what would help nourish your faith and your spirit, please contact us any time with input or suggestions.
+We are planning to host such services on the following Sundays in the spring:

 Students, staff, and faculty of all faiths are welcome as always to attend our liturgies on Sundays, but we do remind those of you who live off-campus to bring your Rosemont ID to show public safety at the gate.
 If you would like to join us for Mass on Sunday but are not a current student or employee, please know that you are also very welcome!
 In order to comply with Rosemont’s current visitor policy and chapel capacity, just contact Campus Ministry at firstname.lastname@example.org or via Facebook, Instagram, or Twitter.
 We’ll send our guest list to Public Safety every Friday by noon, so keep that weekly deadline in mind.